code-with-amitk/Code-examples/System-Design/Concepts/Databases/Database_Scaling/1.Replication/README.md

 <a name=mm></a>
 ### 2. Master/Master or Active/Active or Leader/Leader
-- There are 2 or more leader nodes
-- As in [Master-Slave](#ms) replication, Client Writes to master and read from any slave
-  - Same concept applies here, Client can write to any 1 of leader.
+There are 2 or more leader nodes.
+Client can write to any 1 of leader.
 Other leaders will act as slave and read all data from present leader.
 #### Usecases of Master/Master configuration
 - _1. Multi datacenter operation:_
   - if we have slaves placed in different datacenters to tolerate failover.
 1 leader in each datacenter.